-Sexual harassment is defined as a form of sex discrimination that involves unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:
+Sexual harassment involves unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:

 Harassment on any other protected basis is also strictly prohibited.
 Such harassment can be defined as conduct that shows hostility or aversion toward an individual because of his/her protected characteristic and that has the purpose or effect of unreasonably interfering with work performance or creating an intimidating, hostile or offensive work environment.

-Responsibilities of all Sailors and Civilian Sailors.
-All hands, especially leaders, managers, and supervisors within PACFLT shall enforce this policy through committed leadership and shall not condone or ignore harassment of which they have knowledge.
+Responsibilities of all Sailors and Civilians.
+All hands shall enforce this policy and shall not condone or ignore harassment of which they have knowledge.
 Reported incidents of harassment will be thoroughly investigated and dealt with promptly, fairly, and effectively.
-Individuals responding to alleged incidents will uphold confidentiality to the greatest extent possible.
-If the alleged harassment is substantiated, immediate and appropriate action will be taken.
-When appropriate, any Sailor or Civilian Sailor who is found to have committed sexual harassment or any other discriminatory harassment will be subject to disciplinary action.
+Individuals responding to alleged incidents will uphold confidentiality to the greatest extent possible

 Responsibilities of those who believe they have been harassed.
-Individuals who believe they are being harassed are encouraged to confront the harasser, stating that such behavior is offensive and unwelcome.
-Individuals who are subject to or observe harassing behaviors should immediately report the incident(s) to the appropriate supervisory level if: (1) the behavior does not stop after the harasser has been told the behavior is offensive and unwelcome; (2) the employee is uncomfortable in addressing the harasser; or (3) the behavior is severe or possibly criminal in nature.
-Individuals who believe they are subjected to sexual harassment or any form of harassment should feel confident reporting the situation immediately without fear of retaliation or reprisal.
+Members who believe they are being harassed in any form are encouraged to confront the harasser, if comfortable, stating that such behavior is offensive and unwelcome.
+Individuals who are subject to or observe harassing behaviors could immediately report the incident(s) to the appropriate supervisory level without fear of retaliation or reprisal.

 Avenues of redress.
-Sailors may use the Informal Resolution System (IRS), request Captain’s Mast or file a formal complaint by contacting your respective Command Managed Equal Opportunity (CMEO) Officer.
-Civilian Sailors may use the Navy’s Alternative Dispute Resolution (ADR) process, file a discrimination complaint pursuant to 29 Code of Federal Regulations Part 1614 or 10 United States Code Section 1561, use the negotiated grievance procedure, if applicable, or the administrative grievance procedure by contacting the appropriate servicing Equal Employment Opportunity Department or Labor and Employee Relations Division.
-The Navy’s Equal Opportunity Advice Line is also available at (800)-253-0931.
+Sailors may: use the Informal Resolution System (IRS); request Captain’s Mast; or file a formal complaint by contacting their respective Command Managed Equal Opportunity (CMEO) Program Manager or Command Climate Specialist (CCS).
+Civilian employees may: use the Navy’s Alternative Dispute Resolution (ADR) process; utilize the negotiated grievance procedure, if applicable, or the administrative grievance procedure; or file a discrimination complaint pursuant to 29 CFR § 1614 or 10 USC Section 1561.
+The Navy’s Equal Opportunity Advice Line is also available at 1-800-253-0931.